Collection: Oolong Tea

 Unique Taste:

-Most of Oolong tea drinkers are accustomed to the taste of Ti Kuwan Yin from China or Tung Ting Oolong from Taiwan which are major popular Oolong teas.
-However, Honyama Oolong has a unique flavor, something between those Oolong teas and Japanese Senchas.
-Also this Oolong tea is made of special cultivar giving it a Coconut like milky flavor with a sticky sweet aftertaste.
+Most of Oolong tea drinkers are accustomed to the taste of Tiěguānyīn from China or Tung Ting from Taiwan, which are popular oolong teas.
+However, Honyama Oolong has a unique flavor, something between those oolong teas and Japanese sencha.
+Also, this oolong tea is made of special cultivar giving it a coconut-like milky flavor and sticky-sweet aftertaste.